 This could be implemented by creating a box region and having that region continually follow the Hero.
 When actors from the Enemy group enter this region, they get killed.

 You can change the size of a Box or Circular region on the fly.
 Resizing uses the top-left corner as the origin.

 Because boxes and circles are defined differently, you have to use the corresponding block depending on what kind of region you're working with.

-If you need to reset a region’s size back to its original, use the resize block.
+If you need to reset a region's size back to its original, use the reset size of [ Region ] block.
 This block works on both box and circle regions.

 - Regions tell us when actors have reached certain parts of a scene.

 - You can detect when an actor enters, exits or is currently inside a region.

 - You can create regions either by placing them in the scene or creating them from a behavior.

 - You can move and resize regions.

 One of the signature moves in a Mario game is the ability to enter pipes.
 Implement this classic mechanic, using Regions.